 All students interested in a Dance minor must successfully complete the Audition/Admission.
-For more information, see "Audition/Admission," page 287.
+For more information, see "Audition/Admission," page 294.
 The department offers a minor in Dance consisting of 18 semester hours of course work, including 12 upper-division hours.
 A minimum grade of "C" (2.00) is required in all courses.
 Additional Dance minor requirements include the following:

 Performance 3

 Technique 6

 Theory 6

-Elective 3
+Elective

-Interested students should contact the Department of Dance for specific requirements and audition/admission procedures.
+Interested students should contact the Department of Dance for requirements and audition/admission procedures.

-A concentration in dance is available under the Bachelor of Interdisciplinary Studies (B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
-Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the B.I.S. program take active roles in creating their educational plans and defining their career goals.
-For more information, see "Bachelor of Interdisciplinary Studies," page 123.
+A concentration in dance is available under the Bachelor of Interdisciplinary Studies (BIS) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
+Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the BIS program take active roles in creating their educational plans and defining their career goals.
+For more information, see "School of Interdisciplinary Studies," page 124.

 All students interested in the dance concentration must successfully complete the Audition/Admission.
-For more information, see "Audition/Admission," page 287.
+For more information, see "Audition/Admission," page 294.